vrischmann/zig-sqlite/README.md

 [Zig master](https://ziglang.org/download/) is the only required dependency.

 For sqlite, you have options depending on your target:
-* On Windows the only supported way at the moment to build `zig-sqlite` is with the embedded sqlite source code file.
+* On Windows the only supported way at the moment to build `zig-sqlite` is with the bundled sqlite source code file.
 * On Linux we have to options:
   * use the system and development package for sqlite (`libsqlite3-dev` for Debian and derivatives, `sqlite3-devel` for Fedora)
-  * use the embedded sqlite source code file.
+  * use the bundled sqlite source code file.

 # Features